 Recording of the electrical activity of the heart

-ECG (electrocardiogram) is a tracing of the electrical activity of the heart.
+ECG (electrocardiogram) is a tracing of the heart's electrical activity.
 Several sticky patches called electrodes are attached to the skin of the chest, arms, and legs.
 Leads (wires) then connect the electrodes to the ECG machine.
 Every cardiac cycle (heartbeat) produces tiny electrical signals.
-The ECG machine amplifies and records these signals on paper for a period of time, allowing detailed analysis of any abnormalities.
+The ECG machine amplifies and records these signals on paper for a period of time, allowing detailed analysis of abnormalities.
 The procedure takes about 5-10 minutes and is noninvasive and painless.
 The ECG machine does not generate any external electrical current and only passively records electrical potentials produced by cardiac activity.

-6 limb leads: 3 unipolar, aVR connected to right arm, aVL to left arm, aVF to left foot;
+6 limb leads: 3 unipolar, aVR connected to the right arm, aVL to the left arm, aVF to left foot;

-and 3 bipolar, I from left arm to right arm, II from left leg to righ arm, III from left leg to left arm
+and 3 bipolar, I from left arm to the right arm, II from left leg to the right arm, III from left leg to left arm

 A typical electrocardiogram of one cardiac cycle consists of a P wave, a QRS complex, a T wave, and sometimes a U wave.
 The baseline voltage of the ECG is known as the isoelectric line.

 An ECG will be normally recorded during the first appointment with Dr Ruzicka.
-It is usually not necessary during follow-up appointments with the exception of patients with ongoing heart rhythm problems or baseline abnormalities.
+It is usually unnecessary during follow-up appointments, except for patients with ongoing heart rhythm problems or baseline abnormalities.
 It is a completely safe test with no known risks.

-An ECG shows heart rate, indicates whether heart rhythm is steady or irregular and it can locate the part of the heart muscle which is responsible for the problems.
-An ECG is a basic part of a cardiology consultation for assessing patients with chest pain, palpitations, murmurs, dizziness and blackouts, for monitoring during anaesthesia and in critically ill patients.
+An ECG shows heart rate, indicating whether the heart rhythm is steady or irregular, and it can locate the part of the heart muscle responsible for the problems.
+An ECG is a basic part of a cardiology consultation for assessing patients with chest pain, palpitations, murmurs, dizziness and blackouts, monitoring during anaesthesia, and critically ill patients.

-The test will be explained and you will be asked to remove any clothing above the waist.
-Since access to your ankles is needed, it is helpful if ladies could avoid wearing tights.
-Ten electrode stickers will be attached to your chest, shoulders and ankles and then connected to an ECG machine.
+The test will be explained, and you will be asked to remove any clothing above the waist.
+Since access to your ankles is needed, it is helpful to avoid wearing tights.
+Ten electrode stickers will be attached to your chest, shoulders and ankles and connected to an ECG machine.